-Installation of geocomposite strip drains is very rapid and uses lightweight construction equipment fitted with hollow leads (called "lances" or mandrels) for insertion to the desired depth.
-The bottom of the lance should be covered by an expendable shoe which keeps soil out of the lance so as not to bind the strip drain within it.
-The allowable flow rate of geocomposite strip drains is determined by ASTM D4716 test method.
-Typical values of ultimate flow rate at a hydraulic gradient of 1.0 under 207 kPa normal stress vary from 1.5 to $3.0~{\rm m}^3/{\rm sec.-m}$ .
+Installation of geocomposite strip drains is very rapid and uses lightweight construction equipment fitted with hollow leads (called a "lance" or mandrel) for insertion to the desired depth.
+The bottom of the lance should be covered by an expendable shoe that keeps soil out of the lance so as not to bind the strip drain within it.
+The allowable flow rate of geocomposite strip drains is determined by the ASTM D4716 test method.
+Typical values of ultimate flow rate at a hydraulic gradient of 1.0 under 207 kPa normal stress vary from 1.5 to 3.0 m3/sec.-m.
 This value must then be reduced on the basis of site-specific partial factors of safety.
-Specifications for geocomposite strip drains are covered in Holtz et al. (1997).
+Specifications for geocomposite strip drains are provided by Holtz et al. (1997).

-27.3.7 Geocells
+37.3.7 Geocells

-Geocells (or cellular confinement systems) are three-dimensional, expandable panels made from HDPE or polyester strips.
-When expanded during installation, the interconnected strips form the walls of a flexible, three-dimensional cellular structure into which specified infill materials are placed and compacted (Figure 27.15).
+Geocells (or cellular confinement systems) are three-dimensional, expandable panels made from strips, typically 50 to 100 mm wide.
+When expanded during installation, the interconnected strips form the walls of a flexible, three-dimensional cellular structure into which specified infill materials are placed and compacted (Figure 37.15).
 This creates a system that holds the infill material in place and prevents mass movements by providing tensile reinforcement.
 Cellular confinement systems improve the structural and functional behavior of soil infill materials.